| |

 The houses we looked at were mostly modern.
 As wonderful as it would be to have some “Mexican charm” in the house, usually the kitchens are not practical.
 They are extremely small with inadequate storage areas especially for Tom’s cooking obsession.

-Some houses had very awkward layouts with the stairs in the middle of a room, or the half bath on the ground floor opening directlyt into the living room or kitchen.
+Some houses had very awkward layouts with the stairs in the middle of a room, or the half bath on the ground floor opening directly into the living room or kitchen.
 I personally would not enjoy walking out of the bathroom right into dinner prep or right next to the TV.
 I preferred the bathroom to be a little more private and separate from the main living area.

 Modern Mexican Construction